Environment | Value natural resources

 WBCSD’s TIP framework

-According to the Tire Industry Project (TIP) faciliated by the World Business Council for Sustainable Development (WBCSD), the world is on course to generate approximately one billion used tires each year.
-Bridgestone recognizes that reducing the environmental impact of used tires is an important issue for the entire tire industry.
+According to the Tire Industry Project (TIP), facilitated by the World Business Council for Sustainable Development (WBCSD), the world is on course to generate approximately one billion used tires each year.
+Bridgestone recognizes that reducing the environmental impact of used tires is a critical issue for the entire tire industry.

 Bridgestone has been involved in TIP since its launch in 2006.
-As one of the world’s leading tire and rubber companies, it is working together with other companies in the industry to create a sustainable world.
-TIP aims to develop an effective management system for end-of-life tires by encouraging related sectors and governments to establish systems for properly processing end-of-life tires and reducing their environmental impact.
-TIP has published a manual with examples of best practices based on a global survey of 45 countries covering 84% of the world’s vehicles.
+As one of the world’s leading tire and rubber companies, it works alongside other industry members to help create a more sustainable world.
+TIP aims to develop effective management systems for end-of-life tires by encouraging related sectors and governments to establish proper processing systems and reduce environmental impacts.
+TIP has published a manual featuring best-practice examples based on a global survey of 45 countries, covering 84% of the world’s vehicles.

 Working with JATMA (Japan)

-The Japan Automobile Tyre Manufacturers Association (JATMA) and many others in the tire industry are working to reduce the number of used tires, recycling such tires to create a circular economy.
-Specific measures focus on monitoring the state of tire recycling and preventing illegal collection and dumping of used tires.
-According to a JATMA survey, the beneficial next use rate of used tires in Japan was 99.6% in 2024.
-Together with JATMA, Bridgestone is committed to continuing to improve this rate and reduce the environmental impact of used tires in Japan.
+The Japan Automobile Tyre Manufacturers Association (JATMA), together with many other stakeholders in the tire industry, is working to reduce the number of used tires and promote recycling to help build a circular economy.
+Key measures focus on monitoring the state of tire recycling and preventing the illegal collection and dumping of used tires.
+According to a JATMA survey, the beneficial next-use rate of used tires in Japan reached 99.6% in 2024.
+Bridgestone, in collaboration with JATMA, remains committed to further improving this rate and reducing the environmental impact of used tires in Japan.

 Collaboration with the USTMA (United States)

-As a core member of the U.S. Tire Manufacturers Association (USTMA), Bridgestone Americas is working with USTMA toward a shared vision for the United States tire manufacturing industry of achieving safe and sustainable mobility for the future.
+As a core member of the U.S. Tire Manufacturers Association (USTMA), Bridgestone Americas is working with USTMA toward a shared vision for the U.S. tire manufacturing industry: achieving safe and sustainable mobility for the future.

-That quest involves promoting environmentally and economically sound options for repurposing tires in various ways once their on-vehicle use is over, such as use as construction material or fuel, thereby maximizing the value of used tires and alleviating the environmental impact of tires through responsible end-of-life management.
+This effort includes promoting environmentally and economically sound options for repurposing tires once their on-vehicle use has ended, such as using them as construction materials or fuel.
+These approaches help maximize the value of used tires and reduce their environmental impact through responsible end-of-life management.

-Since its launch in 1990, USTMA has worked with various state agencies, the U.S. Environmental Protection Agency (EPA), and the tire industry to reduce scrap tire stockpiles and implement regulations that foster sustainable used tire markets.
-The association also offers technical information on end-of-life tire management and hosts used tire conferences for regulators, recyclers, industry, and other stakeholders.
+Since its launch in 1990, USTMA has worked with various state agencies, the U.S. Environmental Protection Agency (EPA), and the tire industry to reduce scrap tire stockpiles and implement regulations that support sustainable used-tire markets.
+The association also provides technical information on end-of-life tire management and hosts used-tire conferences for regulators, recyclers, industry representatives, and other stakeholders.

-USTMA members operate 55 facilities in 16 states, are responsible for more than 291,000 jobs, and have an annual economic footprint of $170.6 billion.
+USTMA members operate 55 facilities across 16 states, support more than 606,000 additional U.S. jobs, and contribute an annual economic footprint of $259.5 billion.

 USTMA | End-of-Life Tire Management

-As a core member of the European Tyre & Rubber Manufacturing Association (ETRMA), Bridgestone EU, Middle East and Africa (BSEMEA) is working together with other ETRMA members to support the Roadmap: New Circular Economy Action Plan, newly issued by the European Parliament.
-The European tire industry believes in a future inclusive economy based on the efficient use of resources, ensuring full recovery of the waste stream (providing the highest possible value with minimal material functionality loss), and with no uncontrolled emissions, driven by an innovative and sustainable market economy.
+As a core member of Tyres Europe, Bridgestone EU, Middle East and Africa (BSEMEA) is working with other Tyres Europe members to support the Roadmap: New Circular Economy Action Plan, issued by the European Parliament.
+The European tire industry envisions a future inclusive economy built on the efficient use of resources, full recovery of the waste streams with minimal loss of material functionality, and the elimination of uncontrolled emissions, all driven by an innovative and sustainable market economy.

-To maximize its contribution to a circular economy, ETRMA and the tire industry are directly involved in managing end-of-life tires (ELT) in European countries that have adopted the Extended Producer Responsibility (EPR) system.
+To maximize its contribution to a circular economy, Tyres Europe and the tire industry are directly involved in managing end-of-life tires (ELT) in European countries that have adopted the Extended Producer Responsibility (EPR) system.

-EPR refers to the producer’s full or partial operational and/or financial responsibility for a product, extending to the post-consumer phase of a product’s lifecycle.
-In other words, under this system, the original manufacturer should ensure that waste from the products it has created is disposed of responsibly and in an environmentally sound manner.
-This has led to the setting up of not-for-profit companies financed by tire producers aiming to manage the collection and recovery of ELTs through the most economical solutions.
-A reporting obligation toward national regulatory authorities provides a good example of clear and reliable traceability.
+EPR assigns producers full or partial operational and/or financial responsibility for a product throughout its lifecycle, including the post-consumer phase.
+Under this system, manufacturers are responsible for ensuring that waste from their products is managed responsibly and in an environmentally sound manner.
+This has led to the establishment of not-for-profit companies financed by tire producers to manage the collection and recovery of ELTs using the most economical and effective solutions.
+Reporting obligations to national regulatory authorities provide a strong example of clear and reliable traceability.

 Wider collaboration